 Piero Castiglioni involved in the design

-Piero Castiglioni, Contemporary Lighting Designer
+Piero Castiglioni: Architect and Lighting Designer

 Techical drawing of Scintilla